band/technosocial-praxis/The socials - notes on practices.md

 excerpts:
 - "... the fediverse works like email ..."
  > ActivityPub's architecture is ... designed for direct communication _first and foremost_... public communication is clearly supported, but the default and simplest case is direct individual or group messaging.

+see [[my socials federation info]] for notes on how I think my own separate socials accounts are currently connected, or bridged